-Due to a coding error in the isochrones fitting code, the extinction values in the J-band and g-band were swapped in the previous delivery dated April 15, 2016, leading to incorrect distances and extinction values.
+Due to a coding error in the isochrones fitting code, the extinction values in the J-band and g-band were swapped in the initial deliveries dated January 8 and April 15, 2016, leading to incorrect distances and extinction values.
 Since most distances were derived from J-band, this resulted in a systematic underestimation of reported distances by an average of ~20% for typical solar-type stars, and up to ~50% for more distant red giant stars.
 Correspondingly, this also led to a systematic overestimation of A_v values by up to ~0.05 mag.